Hartselle is located approximately 10 miles south of Decatur, Alabama.

 8. Cook Museum of Natural Science

-This new state-of-the-art museum offers an immersive, hands-on experience for all the family, where you can interact, explore and learn about nature.
+This relatively new state-of-the-art museum in nearby Decatur offers an immersive, hands-on experience for all the family, where you can interact, explore and learn about nature.
+I visited the museum for about 2 hours and really enjoyed it.

 With live animals such as baby alligators, turtles, bees and snakes, a walk-in cave, and exhibits showcasing our diverse planet and the universe beyond, this is an educational and fun day out not to be missed.